 5. There was a lot of traffic enforcement this Monday, which was right

 after the Squamish Music Festival weekend.
 The motorcycle officer you

-see the left side, as well as two of his colleagues slightly behind,
+see on the left side, as well as two of his colleagues slightly behind,

-were about to pull over a Jeep slightly visible about 100 metres ahead.
+were about to pull over a Jeep somewhat visible about 100 metres ahead.

 RCMP Motorcycle Officer BC Highway 99 Sea-to-Sky